 If one of your heirs is a minor or a person of diminished mental capacities, you may want to consider establishing a trust.
 Trust funds are ideal in situations where the beneficiary of a will requires that another person to make his or her financial decisions.

-Looking for a Trust Attorney in Cumming, GA?
+Looking For A Trust Attorney In Cumming, Georgia?

 Each state has different laws that regulate trusts, so it is advised that you seek the help of a knowledgeable trust attorney before creating a trust fund.
 Being a more complicated arrangement, a lawyer can help you understand all the legalities involved and make sure that your wishes are explicitly represented in the trust agreement.